An uncountable Furstenberg--Zimmer structure theory

 We replace the second set of tools by conditional analysis which permits to perform analysis in relative situations without any countability or separability assumptions.
-More precisely, we introduce a conditional Hilbert space and its conditional tensor product representing conditional Hilbert-Schmidt operators, and we study a conditional Gram-Schmidt process and a conditional version of the spectral theorem for these conditional Hilbert-Schmidt operators in Section \ref{sec-condanal} and Appendix \ref{appendix}.
+More precisely, we introduce a conditional Hilbert space and its conditional tensor product representing conditional Hilbert--Schmidt operators, and we study a conditional Gram--Schmidt process and conditional spectral properties of these conditional Hilbert--Schmidt operators in Section \ref{sec-condanal}.

 We found it convenient to explicitly use the language of category theory in this paper.
 It helps to clearly separate the concrete from the abstract probability spaces, and clarifies the relationships between these categories by way of \emph{functorial relations}.
 These functors work particularly well with dynamics.
 This allows to safely pass back and forth between these categories, and thus take advantage of tools available in both the concrete and abstract settings.
 Functors establishing dualities of categories such as the useful Gelfand duality permit to efficiently translate into functional analytic categories to a similar effect.
 Practically, these categorical relations help with a basic housekeeping, avoiding making unnecessary mistakes.
 An illustrating example may be the clarification of category-dependent notions of measurability and various product constructions whose relations to each other can be worked out by functorial relations, cf.~\cite{jt-foundational, jt20}.
 In fact, once these categorical relations are explicitly established and well understood, certain frequently used constructions and arguments automatize and simplify.